-- (b) A detailed description and graphical representation of the following conditions of the basin managed in the Plan: - (4) Change in groundwater in storage shall include the following: - (A) Change in groundwater in storage maps for each principal aguifer in the basin. - (B) A graph depicting water year type, groundwater use, the annual change in groundwater in storage, and the cumulative change in groundwater in storage for the basin based on historical data to the greatest extent available, including from January 1, 2015, to the current reporting year.
+- (b) A detailed description and graphical representation of the following conditions of the basin managed in the Plan: - (4) Change in groundwater in storage shall include the following: - (A) Change in groundwater in storage maps for each principal aquifer in the basin. - (B) A graph depicting water year type, groundwater use, the annual change in groundwater in storage, and the cumulative change in groundwater in storage for the basin based on historical data to the greatest extent available, including from January 1, 2015, to the current reporting year.

 Changes in groundwater storage were estimated using CoSANA.
 Figure AR-6 is a map showing the distribution of model-calculated changes in groundwater storage between October 1, 2021, through September 30, 2022 (WY 2022).
 CoSANA calculates the volume of storage change within each model element, and the element-by-element change was normalized by dividing the volumetric change in storage by the area of each respective element and the results mapped in units of feet.
 Groundwater storage declined across most of the Basin with the greatest decline near the areas characterized by the greatest extractions (Figure AR-5).
 Groundwater storage increased along the Cosumnes River and in a portion of Amador County in the area with the least extractions and greatest opportunities for water to recharge the aquifer (Figure AR-5).
+The net change in storage across the entire Basin decreased by 27,000 AF in WY 2022 (Figure AR-7).